Tanhaji: Box office

 Tanhaji earned ₹15.10 crore at the domestic box office on its opening day.
 On the second day, the film collected ₹20.57 crore.
 On the third day, the film collected ₹26.26 crore, taking total opening weekend collection to ₹619.3 million ₹61.93 crore.
 On the fourth day (13 January), the film collected ₹13.75 crore, and film's collection stood at ₹75.63 crore.
 On the fifth day (14 January), the collection stood much higher after the long holiday weekend owing to Makar Sankranti and the film collected ₹15.28 crore, totalling the first five-day collection to ₹90.96 crore.
 On 15 January, the film hit the ₹100-crore mark, as the six-day collections stood up to ₹107.68 crore.
 At the end of the first week (16 January), the film collected ₹118.91 crore.
 The film collected ₹128.97 crore, on the eighth day of its release, with a strong opening on the second Friday.

 The film crossed the ₹150 crore mark on the tenth day of its release.
 On 25 January, the film crossed the ₹200 crore mark, as the overall collection stood up to ₹202.83 crore.
 On 3 February, the film collected ₹250 crore at the box office.
 At the end of its seventh week, the film collected ₹276.90 crore.
 The film managed to earn ₹279.60 crore, at the domestic box office, within 50 days of its release.
 As of 13 March 2020, with theatres closure due to the COVID-19 pandemic, the film had accumulated ₹332.8 crore, in India and ₹34.85 crore overseas, thus collecting ₹367.65 crore worldwide, it became the highest-grossing Bollywood film of 2020.

-Historical inaccuracy
+Historical accuracy

-In the final fight against Udaybhan Rathod, Tanhaji lost his shield, not his arm.
+In the final fight against Udaybhan Rathod,Tanhaji lost his shield,not his arm.
 Tanhaji's brother Suryaji Malusare also fought bravely.
-Tanhaji never a threw stick at Chhtrapati Shivaji Maharaj as depicted in this film.
-In 17th century Maratha warriors used shields made up of the back of tortoise, they did not use shields made up of metals as shown in this movie.
-In one scene a barber helps Udaybhan but this incident has no historical truth.
-Tanhaji was never captured and held captive by Udaybhan Rathod as depicted in this film.
-Moreover, some sources reveal that Udaybhan was killed by Shelar Mama, and not by Tanhaji, as depicted in the movie.
+Tanhaji never threw a stick at Chhatrapati Shivaji Maharaj as depicted in this film.
+In 17th century Maratha warriors used shields made up of the back of tortoise, they did not use shields made up of metals as shown in this movie.In one scene a barber helps Udaybhan but this incident has no historical truth.Tanhaji was never captured and held captive by Udaybhan Rathod as depicted in this film.Moreover, contemporary sources reveal that Tanhaji was killed by Udaybhan and consequently Udaybhan was killed by Shelar Mama, and not by Tanhaji as depicted in the movie.